CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

     - **Action Type:** Action
     - **Power Point Cost:** 4*
     - **Requirements:** PL3
     - **Description:** You swing your blade in a wide arc, hitting up to 3 enemies that are adjacent to you, and each other.
 You deal (PMd6 + (MIG or AGI)) PHS damage to each of them.
+Additionally, you might gain +1 PM.
 - **Parry**
     - **Action Type:** Reaction
     - **Power Point Cost:** 4*